Enjoy upto 25% Discount on Long Term Plan + Additional 25% Discount for New Signups on All Web Hosting Plans

 2. Managed WordPress Hosting

-Overview: Managed WordPress hosting is a premium service where the hosting provider takes care of updates, security, and performance optimizations.
+Overview: Managed WordPress hosting is a premium service in which the hosting provider handles updates, security, and performance optimisations.

 Pros: